bodoba/SRF02/README.md

 }
 ```

-This will show the current heading in 0.5s intervals:
+This will show the current readings as soon as they are available:

 ```bash
 pi@raspberrypi:~/SRF02/build $ ./sonarping 0x70